-While olive oil is delicious, it’s not ideal for high-heat frying.
+While olive oil is delicious, it’s not ideal for high-heat frying (though some studies suggest that it actually is!).
 And breadcrumbs, even gluten-free breadcrumbs made in your food processor from gluten-free bread, are not as healthy as almond flour.
 And they are certainly not low carb.

 I make these gluten-free chicken tenders quite often.
 It’s one of those entrees that everyone likes.
 When I want to make my life even easier, I bake them instead of frying – check out my recipe for baked chicken tenders.

 Does the almond flour coating work?

 The first time I made these gluten-free chicken tenders, I worried about the almond flour coating.
 I wasn’t sure if it would adhere well to the chicken tenders, and be sturdy enough to withstand frying.

 So I was happy to discover that while admittedly a bit more fragile than breadcrumbs, almond flour works very well as a coating.
 I do recommend, however, that you use a nonstick frying pan in this recipe.

 What almond flour to use in these gluten-free chicken tenders?

 In many of my recipes, I specify that you should use blanched finely ground almond flour.
 But in this recipe, you actually don’t have to use blanched almond flour.
 Coarse almond meal would work here just as well.

 What about leftovers?

 You can keep leftovers of these gluten-free chicken tenders in the fridge, in a sealed container, for up to 4 days.
 Reheat them in the microwave on 50% power.
 Keep in mind that the almond flour coating will not be as crispy as when freshly made.